Bruce Brown NBA Playoffs Player Props: Nuggets vs. Heat

 Bruce Brown Insights vs. the Heat

-- Brown is averaging 3.2 three-point field goal attempts per game this season, which is 9.9% of his team's attempts from beyond the arc.
+- Brown is responsible for taking 10.5% of his team's field goal attempts this season with 9.3 per game.

-- Brown's opponents, the Heat, have one of the slowest offensive tempos, ranking 29th, averaging 99.2 possessions per game, while his Nuggets average 99.5 per game, which ranks 27th among NBA teams.

-- Defensively, the Heat are second in the NBA, conceding 109.8 points per game.
+- Defensively, the Heat are second in the NBA, giving up 109.8 points per game.

-- The Heat are the sixth-ranked squad in the NBA, giving up 41.9 rebounds per game.
+- The Heat are the sixth-ranked squad in the league, allowing 41.9 rebounds per game.

-- Looking at assists, the Heat have given up 25.6 per game, 14th in the league.
+- The Heat give up 25.6 assists per game, 14th-ranked in the league.

-- In terms of 3-pointers, the Heat have allowed 13.1 makes per game, 28th in the league.
+- In terms of 3-pointers, the Heat are ranked 28th in the league, conceding 13.1 makes per contest.

 Bruce Brown vs. the Heat